 For those late-stage cancer patients with a life insurance policy, there are a number of other potential options to help meet financial needs, such as a life insurance loan.
 Policy owners with built up cash value may take a life insurance loan or a withdrawal against that cash value from the insurer that issued the policy.
 Unfortunately, the vast majority of life insurance policy owners do not have significant, if any, cash value accumulated in their policies.

 A second less traditional option for a policy owner to access value in their life insurance policy is a non-recourse loan secured solely by the policy’s death benefit.
-For example, Fifth Season Financial offers its Funds for Living and Giving Program to late-stage cancer patients, whereby qualifying insureds can obtain a loan for up to as much as 70 percent of the policy’s death benefit.
+For example, Fifth Season Financial offers its Funds for Living Program to late-stage cancer patients, whereby qualifying insureds can obtain a loan for up to as much as 70 percent of the policy’s death benefit.
 As a non-recourse loan, the borrower has no obligation to make any loan payments or premium payments during the insured’s lifetime and the loan is repaid by the insurance company out of the policy’s death benefit at the time of the insured’s death.